JacobFrericks/backup_data/README.md

 # Backup Data
 Backup data from websites such as Facebook or Google Takeout

 Note: You can run this script without copy/pasting or even cloning!
-Simply run `bash <(curl -s https://raw.githubusercontent.com/JacobFrericks/backup_data/main/backup.sh) email@email.com`
+Simply run `bash <(curl -s https://raw.githubusercontent.com/JacobFrericks/backup_data/main/backup.sh) backup email@email.com`

 Steps to use:
 1. Wait for Google Takeout or Facebook Downloads to finish processing